Halloween 1991: My Halloween Mega Storm story

 NWS surface map shows Mega Storm low pressure winding up in southeast Iowa, moving north.
 (Note the second area of low presure off the east coast.
 That’s the so called “Perfect Storm“)

-On the day of Halloween 1991, the time had come to make “the call” on the coming storm.
-Precipitation was scheduled to arrive that night, and would rapidly change to snow.
+The time had come to make “the call” on the coming storm.
 If memory serves me correctly, we put out an initial a forecast of between 8″ and 12″ of snow for the Twin Cities, with heavier totals possible for Duluth.

 WCCO-TV did not have a morning newscast at that time.
 My news managers decided to have me come in early Thursday morning and do some brief weather “cut-ins” to keep viwers updated until the daytime crews shift began.
 I was expected to be at the station by around 5am.

-I had worked the day shift the day of Halloween, and I was home by about 6pm on Halloween night.
+I had worked the day shift the day before Halloween, and I was home by about 6pm that night.
 I remember pulling into my west metro driveway and seeing all the big red oak leaves on the lawn.
 Was it really possible I wouldn’t see the ground again this fall?

-As we were handing out candy to the neighborhood kids, I was racing back and forth across the lawn with the lawn mower, in the dark with the house lights on trying to pick up the leaves on the front lawn.
-The trick or treaters were looking at me as if I was the scariest thing they had seen all night.
-Who was this crazy guy mowing his lawn in the dark on Halloween night?
+That evening I was racing back and forth across the lawn with the lawn mower, in the dark with the house lights on trying to pick up the leaves on the front lawn.
+Neighbors glared as if I was the scariest thing they had seen all week.
+Who was this crazy guy mowing his lawn in the dark the night before Halloween?